-For the past decades, Christopher Alden has been directing operas around the globe, committed to keeping the art form challenging and vital.
+For the past several decades, Christopher Alden has been directing operas around the globe, committed to keeping the art form challenging and vital.

 Mr. Alden begins the 2014-2015 season by bringing his award-winning staging of Handel’s Partenope to the San Francisco Opera, followed by a new production of The Rake’s Progress in Braunschweig.
 He then creates a new Gianni Schichi for Opera North, paired with a revival of his staging of La vida breve, originally presented as part of Opera North’s acclaimed “Eight Little Greats” season.
 In the spring, Mr. Alden makes his Italian debut at the Teatro Regio di Torino with Il Turco in Italia, after which he revives his production of Norma for the Opera National de Bordeaux.Last season's projects included Die Fledermaus and Rigoletto for the English National Opera, Lizzie Borden at the Boston Lyric Opera and the Tanglewood Festival, Norma for the Städtische Theater Chemnitz, as well as Cosi fan tutte for the L.A.
 Philharmonic.
 The season ended with Il Turco in Italia at the Festival d'Aix-en-Provence.